 4 – Get Ready to Be Wrong.
 Often.

-As the previous point suggested above, there are going to be times when you get called on to answer a question and you won’t be able come up with a good response.
-It may be because you didn’t prepare, or it may just be a tough question, but at some point you’ll be stumped.
+As the previous point suggested above, there are going to be times when you get called on to answer a question, and you won’t be able to come up with a good response.
+It may be because you didn’t prepare, or it may just be a tough question, but at some point, you’ll be stumped.

 When you answer questions in class, you’ll often be flat-out wrong.
-Now, although that is okay… in fact it is part of the process of learning under the socratic method, it certainly won’t feel good.
+Now, although that is okay… in fact it is part of the process of learning under the Socratic method, it certainly won’t feel good.
 You got into law school because you are smart and because you’ve succeeded in undergrad and probably pretty much everything else that you’ve ever done.
-No one likes to be wrong, but the type of person who ends up in law school probably works very hard to make sure they don’t make mistakes, and is probably used to excelling in an academic setting.
+No one likes to be wrong, but the type of person who ends up in law school probably works very hard to make sure they don’t make mistakes and probably has a long history of excelling in an academic setting.